-Students interested in GRA positions should talk to their advisor and complete the Graduate Student Assistantship Form.
-One copy along with a resume should be sent to their advisor and another to Kim Williams.
+Students interested in GRA positions should talk to their advisor.
+One copy along with a resume should be sent to their advisor and another to Melissa Fitzgerald.
 Advisors can help find open positions and circulate the form and resume as needed.
-Kim Williams will post resumes in a centralized location where faculty can peruse if they are looking to hire a student.